as-pect/as-pect/README.md

 ## AssemblyScript Compiler Options

-### `--path` CLI Argument
+### `--compiler` CLI Argument

 By default `as-pect` will use node's resolver to look for an `assemblyscript` module.
-If you want to specify a different version of the compiler, uses `--path ../relative/path/to/compiler/folder`.
+If you want to specify a different version of the compiler, use `--compiler ../relative/path/to/compiler/folder`.
 Note that it expects the following to be the same `__folder__/dist/asc.js`, `__folder__/cli/util/options.js`, and `__folder__/lib/loader.js`.